PedroHenriquee777/qrcodeGenerator/README.md

 3. **Generate a QR Code**
     - Enter any text or URL into the input field.
     - The QR code will be generated instantly.
-    - Click "Download" to save the QR code as an image.

 ## Example Usage